trynoice/website/content/privacy-policy.md

 updatedAt: 2021-08-18T00:00:00+00:00
 ---

+> _Our privacy policy is not currently up-to-date v2.0.0 release of our Android
+> app.
+Please bear with us while we work on it._

 Noice is open-source software.
 It is provided at no cost and is intended for use as is.